Ecology and Biodiversity

 Wildlife in the UK is in danger.

-Swale Borough Councils' Biodiversity Action Plan and Climate and Ecological Emergency Action Plan aims to tackle this, but everyone still has a part to play in protecting our wildlife.
+Swale Borough Councils' Biodiversity Action Plan and Climate and Ecological Emergency Action Plan aims to tackle this crisis locally, but everyone still has a part to play in protecting our wildlife.
 Small actions we can take in our gardens and communities from participating in No Mow May, planting your garden with native plant species, or creating a small wildlife pond the size of a plate can all have a huge impact.